You want smart political talk without the meltdowns?

 What happened on October 7th was nothing but pure evil.

-Are they actually saying that well, calling, you know, for genocide is it it's not part of their bullying harassment codes of conduct, and that you know, going as far as to say they need some type of action.
+You know, in this day and age where these are the most woke universities and the most politically correct universities, are they actually saying that, well, calling for genocide is it's not part of their bullying, harassment codes of conduct and that going as far as to say they need some type of action.

-Now, Harvard's president, obviously fighting for her life and her job, Claudine Gay released a statement yesterday vowing to hold accountable anybody on campus that threatens Jewish students uh a day after.
+Now, Harvard's president, obviously fighting for her life and her job, Claudine Gay, released a statement yesterday vowing to hold accountable anybody on campus that threatens Jewish students a day after.

 Well, isn't it a threat?